World Plants Logo

 ID Characteristic

-With an upright, narrow conical growth habit, this cultivar has a unique silvery grey glimmer dense, scaled foliage on display during the winter
+With an upright, narrow conical growth habit, this cultivar has a unique, silvery grey glimmer and dense, scaled foliage on display during the winter.

 Pests

-There is no recorded pest of note that may deteriorate the planting of this cultivar, although this may be due to lack of substantiated research.
-Straight species have been recorded as a host for diseases such as cedar-apple rust, hawthorn rust, and quince rust especially in warmer climates (Gilman & Watson, 2014).
+There is no recorded pests of note that may deteriorate the planting of this cultivar, although this may be due to lack of substantiated research.
+Straight species have been recorded as a host for diseases such as cedar-apple rust, hawthorn rust, and quince rust, especially in warmer climates.
 Bagworms and mites are opportunistic pests commonly known to junipers as well.

 Habitat